awsdocs/aws-freertos-docs/doc_source/download-ota-mchip.md

 66 16367 [OTA] [OTA] Queued: 1   Processed: 1   Dropped: 0
 ```

-This output shows the Microchip Curiosity PIC32MZEF is able to connect to AWS IoT and subscribe to the MQTT topics required for OTA updates\.
+This output shows the Microchip Curiosity PIC32MZEF can connect to AWS IoT and subscribe to the MQTT topics required for OTA updates\.
 The `Missing job parameter` messages are expected because there are no OTA update jobs pending\.